Ruud Gullit: Los Angeles Galaxy

 On 8 November 2007, Gullit became head coach for the LA Galaxy, signing a three-year contract.
 His US$2 million per year salary was the highest ever given to a Major League Soccer (MLS) head coach.
 Gullit arrived as replacement for Frank Yallop who was let go after Galaxy failed to make the 2007 MLS playoffs despite having record signing David Beckham on the roster.

-From the start, Gullit's time with Galaxy was troublesome.
-Not well-versed in the intricacies and specifics of the MLS such as salary cap and draft rules, the Dutchman never adapted well to the North American league.
-The ill-fated acquisition in January 2008 of left back Celestine Babayaro, who was signed on Gullit's personal wishes before being dismissed without playing a competitive match, set the tone for the league campaign.
-After losing 0–4 in the season opener, Gullit clashed with midfielder Peter Vagenas, who criticized him for completely neglecting set-play practice during training.
+Gullit's time with Galaxy was troublesome.
+Not well-versed in the intricacies and specifics of the MLS such as salary cap and draft rules, the Dutchman did not adapt well to the North American league.
+After losing 0–4 in the season opener, Gullit clashed with midfielder Peter Vagenas, who criticized him for neglecting set-play practice during training.

-As the season progressed, Gullit clashed with several players, notably Landon Donovan and Abel Xavier, the latter who criticized Gullit's managerial style and claimed he did not have respect for most of the players.
+As the season progressed, Gullit clashed with several players, including Landon Donovan and Abel Xavier; the latter criticized Gullit's managerial style and said he did not have respect for most of the players.
 It was later reported that Gullit's appointment had been made in controversial fashion as Galaxy general manager, Alexi Lalas, had been bypassed in the process, with the decision being led by David Beckham's advisers: his management company 19 Entertainment and his personal manager Terry Byrne.

 On 11 August 2008, Gullit resigned as coach of the Galaxy, citing personal reasons.
 This came following a seven-game winless streak.
 General manager Lalas was fired at the same time.

 Terek Grozny

 On 18 January 2011, Russian Premier League side Terek Grozny announced that Gullit has agreed to sign a year-and-a-half contract and become the head coach for the Chechen side.
 Upon signing, Gullit told Sovetsky Sport, "I'd like to believe that I can bring joy into the lives of the Chechen people through football...
 Of course, I won't deny that I'm getting lots of money from Terek."
-Gullit was let go by the club on 14 June 2011.
+Gullit left the club on 14 June 2011.